ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

     GRBEnv env;

-We can then specify the log-level via `loguru`.
+We can then specify the log level via `loguru`.

 .. code-block:: c

     //0 is info.
 The greater, the more verbose loguru::g_stderr_verbosity = 0;

-Next, we create an object for the class and add both the lower level :cpp:class:`Game::NashGame` using functions defined earlier.
+Next, we create an object for the class and add the lower level :cpp:class:`Game::NashGame` using functions defined earlier.

 .. code-block:: c